If you’re an Aussie teenager, you don’t need a fancy car – you just need one that’s safe, reliable, and affordable.

 Can be more expensive than some of its rivals

-- Cars for Aussie teens should be mechanically reliable, affordable and have a decent range of safety features
+- Above all else, cars for Aussie teens should be mechanically reliable, affordable, and include a decent range of safety features

-- For teenagers who don’t need a lot of space, used compact cars are a good choice because of low running costs
+- For teenagers who don’t need a lot of space, compact used cars are a good choice due to their low running costs

-- The more valuable the vehicle, the higher the insurance premiums are likely to be
+- It’s important to remember: the more valuable the vehicle, the higher your insurance premiums are likely to be

 This post was brought to you by Budget Direct Car Insurance